6 Mental Tricks to Improve Your Golf Score

 Learn how to play downhill, side-hill, and fairway bunker lies.
 Learn how much wind affects ball flight.
 Learn to hit low shots when playing into the wind.
 Learn exactly how much elevation can affect distance.
 Learn how rain affects a shot.
 All of these things are beyond the scope of the article.
 Keep in mind that you need to know all of them to be the best golfer you can be.

-Trick #6: Pinpoint targets
+Trick #6: Pinpoint Targets

 When picking a target, always pick a precise point on a golf course.
-It could be a tree or house off in the distance, however, it needs to be precise.
+It could be a tree or house off in the distance; however, it needs to be precise.
 Pick the right side of the tree, or the window of the house.
 Be as pinpoint as possible when picking a target.

 Sure, if you focus on your target too much, you might forget to swing loosely.
 However, the more precise your target is, your mind allows less room for error.
-Try it, I'm confident it will help in the long run.
+Try it; I'm confident it will help in the long run.

-Bonus trick: Putting
+Bonus Trick: Putting

 While putting, imagine the hole is a clock.
 Imagine the numbers on the clock around the hole, with 12 at the top.
-Many pros have switch from "aim 4 inches to the left" to instead thinking "I want the ball to enter at the hole at about 7 o'clock."
+Many pros have switched from "aim 4 inches to the left" to instead thinking "I want the ball to enter at the hole at about 7 o'clock."
 The reason for this?
 The human eye is bad at seeing in straight lines.
 Trying to rigidly putt at a line 4 inches to the left of the hole while standing over the ball is something only a few people in the world can do consistently.
-Instead, you might find it easier (or you might not) to putt the ball in a manner that will result in the ball rolling into the hole at the 7, 7:30, or 8 position.
+Instead, you might find it easier (or you might not) to putt the ball in a manner that will result in the ball rolling into the hole at the 7, 7:30, or 8 positions.
 This will give your mind an idea of the correct line and speed.